thor-harsh/Tensor-Flow-Project--1-/README.md

 region: the beneficiary's residential area in the US, northeast, southeast, southwest, northwest.<br>

-charges: Individual medical costs billed by health insurance.<br>
+charges: Individual medical costs billed by health insurance.<br></br>

 **What is a TensorFlow?** <br></br>